Demkku/EMG-Device/README.md

 EKG electrodes ordered from Medkit.

-Modeling of the case started.
+Modeling of the case started with blender.
+Also, modeling of the measuring table started with blender.

 ## W16